hayattgd/hayattgd/README.md

 # From?

-me from japan. but only speak basics of english
+me from japan. but speak basic eng

 # my favs